1coderookie/AnycubicTrigorillaInsights/README.md

 # Anycubic Trigorilla Boards
-Here I'll give an overview about (some) Trigorilla mainboards that Anycubic used in their 3D FDM printers.
+Here you'll find an overview about some Trigorilla mainboards that Anycubic used in their 3D FDM printers (generation Kobra and younger).

+---

 ## Printer Models